 That period started with the construction of the Grand Mosque, but after that, Ottoman sultans built new imperial mosques and complexes, in addition to bazaars, hammams and hans.

 In my previous post, I described the nascent Ottoman state through Bursa’s 14th century historical monuments.

 In this post, we will see the rise of the empire through the 15th century Ottoman heritage, that makes Bursa a very special place and a UNESCO World Heritage site.
 Together with Istanbul, but also with some other cities in Turkey, Bursa is one of the best places to explore Ottoman history.

 After the Grand Mosque, the next big imperial mosque to be built in Bursa was the Green Mosque or Yeşil Cami in Turkish.

 Sultan Mehmed I Çelebi constructed it as his mosque in 1412, one year before he came to power in 1413.

-His father, Sultan Bayezid I, was captured by the Turco-Mongol warlord Timur during the Battle of Ankara in 1402.
-That event started the Ottoman civil war that lasted between 1402 and 1413, when Mehmed defeated and killed his 3 brothers.
+His father, Sultan Bayezid I, was captured by the Turco-Mongol warlord Timur, during the Battle of Ankara, in 1402.
+That event started the Ottoman civil war that lasted between 1402 and 1413, when Mehmed defeated and killed his three brothers.
 They were all fighting to rule the Ottoman Empire.

 If you go to Bursa, you wouldn’t want to miss this mosque.
-It is the prime example of the early Ottoman architecture, with elements of the Seljuk style.
-Also, despite being much smaller than the Grand Mosque, it is equally beautiful.
+It is the prime example of the early Ottoman architecture, with Seljuk style elements.
+Also, despite being much smaller than the Grand Mosque, it’s equally beautiful.

-The first thing that you notice when you enter the mosque is that there is the fountain inside, the same as in the Grand Mosque.
-You are not going to see fountains in mosques constructed centuries later in Istanbul and other places.
+The first thing that you notice when you enter the mosque is that there is a fountain inside, the same as in the Grand Mosque.
+You are not going to see fountains in mosques constructed centuries later, in Istanbul and other places.